QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | `eval_factor_elec` | `float` | N/Y | 1.0 | [-] | Factor used in the evaluate function.
 Setting a larger value gives more weight to reducing electricity input.
 Only for model type `inverter`. |
 | `x_abstol` | `float` | N/Y | 0.01 | [-] | Absolute tolerance of PLR values during optimisation. |
 | `f_abstol` | `float` | N/Y | 0.001 | [-] | Absolute tolerance of `evaluate()` return values during optimisation. |

+**Bypass:**

+If the heat pump is operated in bypass mode (input temperature is higher than the requested output temperature), the output temperature is limited to the requested temperature, in other words, the input temperature is cooled down to the requested output temperature or the specified `output_temperature` of the heat pump.
+The energy required during bypass operation can be specified with the `bypass_cop` parameter, that is used in bypass mode (not for a constant COP, here always the constant COP is used!).
+If a cool-down is not wanted, the heat pump has to be connected in parallel and not in series, meaning that the energy system provides an actual bypass around the heat pump.
+Note that this may lead to an incorrect determination of the order of operation and may require manual adjustment (see:  [Order of operation](resie_input_file_format.md#order-of-operation))!

+**Temperatures:**

+The heat pump model implemented can serve different temperature layers in the input and output during one timestep.
+If a heat pump is connected to multiple sources and multiple sinks, each source serves a sink until one of them is satisfied, then the next one is used.
+So several different COPs are used *within one timestep* and aggregated to one total COP in the timestep.
+See [this Chapter](resie_energy_system_components.md#steps-to-perform-in-the-simulation-model-of-the-heat-pump) for details.

 #### Exemplary input file definition for HeatPump
 **Simple heat pump with constant COP, fixed output temperature and no losses**